Marine biology: Plants and algae

 Microscopic algae and plants provide important habitats for life, sometimes acting as hiding places for larval forms of larger fish and foraging places for invertebrates.

 Algal life is widespread and very diverse under the ocean.
 Microscopic photosynthetic algae contribute a larger proportion of the world's photosynthetic output than all the terrestrial forests combined.
 Most of the niche occupied by sub plants on land is actually occupied by macroscopic algae in the ocean, such as Sargassum and kelp, which are commonly known as seaweeds that create kelp forests.

 Plants that survive in the sea are often found in shallow waters, such as the seagrasses (examples of which are eelgrass, Zostera, and turtle grass, Thalassia).
 These plants have adapted to the high salinity of the ocean environment.
 The intertidal zone is also a good place to find plant life in the sea, where mangroves or cordgrass or beach grass might grow.

 Invertebrates

-As on land, invertebrates make up a huge portion of all life in the sea.
+As on land, invertebrates, or animals that lack a backbone, make up a huge portion of all life in the sea.
 Invertebrate sea life includes Cnidaria such as jellyfish and sea anemones; Ctenophora; sea worms including the phyla Platyhelminthes, Nemertea, Annelida, Sipuncula, Echiura, Chaetognatha, and Phoronida; Mollusca including shellfish, squid, octopus; Arthropoda including Chelicerata and Crustacea; Porifera; Bryozoa; Echinodermata including starfish; and Urochordata including sea squirts or tunicates.
-Invertebrates have no backbone.
-There are over a million species.